mitchgm/day-planner/README.md

 # day-planner

-# JavaScript-Code-Quiz

 # Project Description

-In the 4th challenge of the bootcamp, I set out to make myself a coding quiz.
-The quiz should have a timer, as well as the functionality to save high scores.
+In the 5th challenge of the bootcamp, I set out to make myself a day planner.
+The planner should have blocks to add works plans from 9-5 and save them.
+The times should be color coded depending on the time of day.

 # Installation